 After running around Salt Lake City and through the surrounding foothills for a few months, we came to regard the Incendo as Old Faithful.
 A fantastic jacket that we could rely on to perform all situations.
 The cold and cloudy mornings were no match for the Incendo.
 We could pop our iPhone 6 in the adequately sized, weather resistant, media pocket, shrug off the inclement weather, and enjoy our run.
 If you're looking for a running jacket that has more of an eye to weather protection while retaining breathability this is your horse which is why we have selected it as the top pick for backcountry and trail running.
 That's not to say it isn't an excellent urban running jacket.
 With its bright color options and excellent low light reflectivity it does make a great city running jacket.
 While the older hoodless version of the Incendo didn't have the breathability we wanted from a top level running layer, this updated jacket does.
 Massive mesh panels running from the forearm, to flank give this thing the heat and moisture dumping capabilities we want.
 If the new mesh panels don't give you enough air flow, Arc'teryx also added a small, mostly unnoticeable plastic snap mid chest along the zipper which allows you to run with the jacket completely unzipped without looking like you're wearing a cape.

 We were surprised with how far we could push ourselves before it was mandatory to unzip the jacket to provide more venting than the built-in underarm mesh.
 The only times when the Outdoor Research Boost outperformed the Incendo, breathability wise, was on prolonged uphill stretches where our heart rate was elevated past our aerobic threshold.

 The Incendo broke away from the rest of the pack in the real world.
-This model allowed us to push into the five-mile mark while running in near constant light rain and drizzle before any noticeable water began creeping through the seams.
+This model allowed us to push a bit further while running in near constant light rain and drizzle before any noticeable water began creeping through the seams.
 The addition of a hood aided in a bit of extra weather resistance as well as warmth.
 We want to impress again that none of the jackets in this test function as a rain shell, they are more of a temporary barrier between you and the elements with the benefit of shedding light rain.

 That being said, the Incendo was the best at repelling water, even after we sent all of the jackets through a wash cycle and retested the Arc'teryx retained its ability to shed light rain.
 This added rain resistance made it the ideal candidate for the backcountry and trail running Top Pick as it will offer you more protection in an environment where it is more difficult to escape the elements.

-Along with the Incendo's superior water resistance, it performed well in windy conditions.
+Along with the Incendo's superior rain/drizzle resistance, it performed well in windy conditions.
 In the breezy, cold, overcast mornings this jacket was in its element.
 While we performed the wind isolation downhill bike ride test there was a noticeable amount of wind blasting through the arm vents, though knocking too many points for this wouldn't be incredibly fair, as the jacket isn't designed to have your arms outstretched with wind directed right into the arm vents as it was done on the downhill test.
 The rest of the jacket did an excellent job cutting through the cold air of Emigration Canyon.
 It's important to note the size of underarm vent has almost doubled in this new hooded Incendo which we feel was a positive change.